Can our broken monetary system be fixed?

 This translates into a system where overall economic activity must keep growing so that debt can be serviced.
 Otherwise, an economic crisis is triggered.

-Last time I checked, most economists seemed to agree that developed countries can expect an average growth of 3% to be sustainable (developing countries can expect more).
-However, they used mathematical models which did not seem to factor in the finite planet resources.
+Most economists seem to believe that developed countries can expect an average growth of 3% to be sustainable (developing countries can expect more).
+However, they seem to use mathematical models which do not factor in the finite planet resources.

-(Meanwhile, some scientists considered a growth rate sustainable for the planet to be around 1%.)
+(Meanwhile, some scientists consider a growth rate sustainable for the planet to be around 1%.)

-We can hope that the stringent capital requirements enforced by regulators around the world, after the Credit Crunch (2007/2008) will work.
-We can also hope that in the future there will be more lending for green infrastructure projects.
-Or we can try new, possibly better money systems.
+We can hope that the stringent capital requirements enforced by regulators around the world after the Credit Crunch (2007/2008) will work, and that in the future there will be more lending for green infrastructure projects.
+Alternatively, we can explore new and better monetary systems.